 - 4.3.2.
-InternetNZ, DNCL or a Registrar can generate a new authorisation code at any time. - 4.3.3.
-A Registrar must pass on an authorisation code to the Domain Name Holder of the identified .nz domain name whenever a new authorisation code is generated. - 4.3.4.
+InternetNZ, DNCL or a Registrar can generate a new authorisation code at any time and the authorisation code will expire after 30 days. - 4.3.3.
+A Registrar must pass on an authorisation code to the Domain Name Holder of the identified .nz domain name whenever a new authorisation code is generated and it is requested by the Domain Name Holder. - 4.3.4.
 DNCL can give a Domain Name Holder the authorisation code for their .nz domain name if the Registrar fails to do so. - 4.3.5.
-The new Registrar must change the authorisation code as soon as practicable after a .nz domain name has been transferred to it.
+As soon as practicable after a .nz domain name has been transferred the authorisation code will be reset.